regensa18/AdvProg2018/README.md

 8. Once you are ready to submit your work or you want to save it to your repository on GitLab, do a Git push.
 The Git command:
 `git push -u origin tutorial-1`
+9. If you are ready to be graded by TA, make a Merge Request (MR) via Merge Request menu on GitLab.
+Set your tutorial branch as source and `master` as the target branch for for merging.
+After that, assign your TA as the assignee of the MR.

 ## Pulling Updates From Upstream